 A nationwide study of homeless children published last year found that Colorado has a relatively high number of homeless children; the National Center on Family Homelessness’ report “America’s Youngest Outcasts” ranked Colorado 35 out of 50 (states) in this category.

-A 2011 Point-in-Time count conducted by the Metro Denver Homeless Initiative found that families with children make up the majority of the homeless population with the trend highest among people who are newly homeless.
-Of the 11,377 people who were homeless on Jan.
-24, 2011, 62 percent were in households with children.
+A 2013 Point-in-Time count conducted by the Metro Denver Homeless Initiative found that of the 11,167 people who were homeless on January 28, 2013, 62 percent were in households with children.